bryantwarrickcai/advprog-modul6/README.md

 ### Commit 4 Reflection Notes
 This behavior happens because the server is single-threaded.
 When a request to `/sleep` is made, the server blocks the main thread for 10 seconds.
 During this time, the server cannot process any other requests.
 As a result, when another request to `/` is made, it has to wait until the first request completes.
 It is only until `/sleep` has been fully loaded in which the `/` will load.

+### Commit 5 Reflection Notes
+`ThreadPool` manages a fixed number of worker threads to execute tasks concurrently, allowing multiple tasks to be executed in parallel.
+The `ThreadPool` consists of a vector of `Worker` threads and a `Sender` for job distribution using the `mpsc` channel.
+When the ThreadPool is created with a specified number of threads (in this case 4), each worker thread waits for jobs from the shared receiver.
+The `execute` method sends the tasks to the workers through the channel.
+Each worker picks up a job and executes it.
+Multiple tasks can be processed concurrently by the worker threads, improving the efficiency for workloads.